bigmlcom/bigml-node/docs/index.md

 `LocalTopicModel`
 class allows you to build a local version of this remote object, and get the list of `Topics` and the terms distribution for each of them.
-Using this information, its `distribution` method computes the probabilites for a new document to be classified under each of the `Topics`.
+Using this information, its `distribution` method computes the probabilities for a new document to be classified under each of the `Topics`.
 Creating a `LocalTopicModel` object is as simple as